misha/vue-declassify/README.md

 I originally started writing Vue using libraries like `vue-class-component` and `vue-property-decorator` for a few reasons.
 I thought the class-based writing style was easier to read, and other engineers would find it more familiar.

-Unfortunately, when class-style components have a few drawbacks.
+Unfortunately, class-style components have several drawbacks.

 1. Vetur's experimental template type checking feature only works if the the types are available to Vue.
 Class-based components do not make those types available, so you would have to define property types twice.
 This is a core feature of the framework and I don't want to have to dance around it *every time I write a component*.